belle2/basf2/online_book/basf2/first_steering_file.rst

         from variables import variables as vm
         vm.addAlias("mup_E", "daughter(daughter(0, E))")

 However, this can quickly fill up many, many lines.
-Therefore, there are tools to easily create aliases.
+Therefore, there are utils to easily create aliases.
 The most useful is probably `create_aliases_for_selected`.
 It lets you select particles from a decay string via the ``^`` operator, for which you want to define aliases, and also set a prefix.
+Another utility is `create_aliases`, which is particularly useful to wrap a list of variables in another meta-variable like `useCMSFrame` or `matchedMC`.

 .. admonition:: Task
     :class: exercise stacked